QE-Lab/dqcsim/doc/src/intro/gatestream.md

  - an `ArbData` object that may contain classical arguments and/or additional information specifying the behavior of the gate.

-The `gate()` function simply takes all of the above as arguments, which DQCsim then passes on to the arguments of the `gate()` callback.
-The `gate()` function does not return anything, but the `gate()` callback may return measurements.

-DQCsim only standardizes the behavior of a gate if:

- - it has no name;
- - its `ArbData` object is empty.
+It is not currently possible to send all the gates allowed by the above representation through the C, C++, or Python APIs.
+Specifically, only the following classes of gates can be constructed:

+ - unitary gates, which consist of one or more target qubits, a Pauli matrix, and zero or more control qubits;
+ - z-basis measurement gates, which consist of one or more measured qubits and nothing else;
+ - custom gates, which have a name (required), zero or more target qubits, zero or more control qubits, zero or more measured qubits, an optional Pauli matrix, and `ArbData` information.

+A backend *must* process gates according to the following algorithm.

-This standardized behavior is as follows:
+On the receiving end, the behavior is standardized as follows.

+ - If the gate does not have a name:
     - if there is a Pauli matrix:
        - turn the matrix into a controlled matrix with the appropriate number of control qubits (which may be zero), and
        - apply the matrix to the concatenation of the control and target qubits;
     - measure every qubit in the `measures` list in the Z basis.

-If both a Pauli matrix and measured qubits are provided, the gate must be applied before the measurement.
-However, at the time of writing, it is impossible for an upstream plugin to produce such a gate outside of native Rust plugins.
+Note that this should be supported *in addition* to the application of a Pauli gate.

-The behavior of named (a.k.a. custom) gates recognized by the backend is completely up to the implementation of the backend, as long as the backend returns exactly one measurement result for every qubit in the `measures` list.
+ - Otherwise, if the gate has a name recognized by the backend implementation, the behavior is up to the backend implementation.
-However, backends should return an error if they don't recognize the gate.
+ - Otherwise, the backend should return an error.
-Conversely, gates with `ArbData` attached to them should be executed per the default behavior if the backend does not recognize it.

 ## Measurement results